microsoft/OAT/README.md

 ```

 ## Delegates

+Logical Analyzer has 4 delegate extensibility points, examples of using each are below.

 ### Property Parsing
 In Attack Surface Analyzer (ASA) we extend Logical Analyzer property parsing to support our usage of TpmAlgId in dictionaries.